neoforged/Documentation/docs/gettingstarted/modfiles.md

 ## gradle.properties

 The `gradle.properties` file holds various common properties of your mod, such as the mod id or mod version.
-During building, Gradle reads the values in these files and inlines them in various places, such as the [mods.toml][modstoml] file.
+During building, Gradle reads the values in these files and inlines them in various places, such as the [neoforge.mods.toml][neoforgemodstoml] file.
 This way, you only need to change values in one place, and they are then applied everywhere for you.

 Most values are also explained as comments in [the MDK's `gradle.properties` file].